At Home Program Medical Benefits

 • Dental/orthodontic and optical benefits

-PharmaCare: Children in the At Home Program for medical benefits also are covered by PharmaCare (Plan F) for things like:
+PharmaCare: Children and youth enrolled in At Home Program Medical Benefits are covered by PharmaCare (Plan F).
+Plan F coverage may include:

 • Prescription medications prescribed by a physician and approved by PharmaCare